david-sauvage/clean-architecture-summary/README.md

 A software is a set of policy.
 The level of a policy is the distance from the inputs and outputs.
 The farthest it is, the higher its level is.
 High level policy tend to change less often than low level ones.
 Separate those policies and make the dependencies point toward the high level ones reduce the impact of change.

+**20) Business rules**

+Business rules are the core functionality of the system, they save or make money.
+They should be the most independent and reusable in the system